foodkg/foodkg.github.io/app_kbqa/README.md

 ## Create a synthetic Q&A dataset

 ### Fetch KG subgraphs from a remote KG stored in Blazegraph
+We assume you have already loaded a FoodKG copy into Blazegraph.

 * Go to the data_builder/src folder, run the following cmd: